zekimust-a11y/freezer-genie/CLERK_SETUP.md

 ### **"Missing Clerk Publishable Key" Error**
 - Make sure `VITE_CLERK_PUBLISHABLE_KEY` is set in Netlify environment variables
 - Redeploy after adding the variable

+### **"Missing CLERK_SECRET_KEY" Error or 401 Unauthorized**
+- ⚠️ **CRITICAL**: `CLERK_SECRET_KEY` must be set in Netlify environment variables
+- This is required for JWT verification on the backend
+- Get it from Clerk Dashboard → API Keys → Secret Keys
+- Add it to: Netlify Dashboard → Site Settings → Environment Variables
+- **Security**: This key should NEVER be exposed to the client or committed to git

 ### **Redirect Loop**
 - Check that Clerk paths are configured correctly: